 About The People Behind The Walks

-Jaime is a Michif woman with Nehiyaw and German ancestry originally from Lac La Biche, Alberta living on unceded Anishinaabe Territory (Ottawa, ON) since 2000.
+Jaime Morse (formerly Koebel) is the founder of Indigenous Walks.
+She is a Michif woman with Nehiyaw and German ancestry originally from Lac La Biche, Alberta living on unceded Anishinaabe Territory (Ottawa, ON) since 2000.

 Jaime’s post-secondary background is in Canadian and Indigenous Studies as well as studying Art History from Carleton University.
-She has worked for the Native Women’s Association of Canada, the National Aboriginal Health Organization, the Métis National Council, Métis Settlements General Council and has taught courses at Carleton University as well as Algonquin College.
+She has worked for several national and local Indigenous organizations and has taught Indigenous Studies at Carleton University and Algonquin College.
 She is currently employed at the National Gallery of Canada as an Educator for Indigenous Programs and Outreach.

 In 2009, Jaime joined Canada’s Governor General on an official state visit to Guatemala, Costa Rica and Mexico.
 In 2015, Jaime was the recipient of the Emerging Indigenous Artist Award through the Ontario Arts Council, and joined Student’s on Ice for a 2 week expedition to Greenland and Nunavut as an on-board artist in residence.
-In 2017, she was the recipient for a citizen’s award in the Ottawa-West federal riding and curated her first exhibition at the Karsh-Masson Gallery called: “Wapikwanew: Blossom” which is up until 30 July 2017.
+In 2017, she was the recipient for a citizen’s award in the Ottawa-West federal riding and curated her first exhibition at the Karsh-Masson Gallery called: “Wapikwanew: Blossom.”

 email@example.com | (613) 290-8597